IBM/ibm-block-csi-driver/docs/content/using/changing_node_connectivity.md

 # Changing node connectivity

-Node connectivity for dynamic host definition needs to be updated when node connectivity changes take place.
+Node connectivity for dynamic host definition needs to be updated manually when node connectivity changes take place of the `connectivityType` in the HostDefiner is defined.

+Starting from CSI driver 1.11.0, if the `connectivityType` in the HostDefiner is left with its default empty value, the host ports dynamically update.
+For more information, see [Configuring the host definer](../configuration/configuring_hostdefiner.md).

 Before you begin, if the `allowDelete` parameter is set to `false`, ensure that the old host definition is deleted.